ryhattori/tspca/README.md

 will make it available from PyPl

 ## How to use
-will write a Jupyter Notebook file with an example data set
+tsPCA_demo.ipynb describes an example of the basic implementation.